12 Tips to Make Your Employees Feel Appreciated

 Contrary to popular belief, you don't have to shell out a lot of money just to make your employees feel appreciated.
 There are affordable ways of doing it—and offering flexibility is one.

 Offering flexibility is a great way to show appreciation and trust towards your employees.
 This is especially true if this privilege has to be earned first.
 Depending on the nature of your business, you can offer flexibility to your employees by allowing them to work remotely, have flexible arrival and departure times from the office, or enjoy compressed shifts or workweeks.
-Offering caregiving leaves and paid time-offs are also excellent options.
+Offering caregiving leave and paid time off are also excellent options.
+This type of employee appreciation can significantly improve work-life balance and contribute to a positive workplace culture.

 You'll be communicating with your employees all the time for work.
 More often than not, you're going to give instructions on what they have to do and how they're going to do it.
 This is a common practice among businesses, but if you want to make your employees feel appreciated, you shouldn't only give them instructions; you should also be intentional with your conversations with them.